cypress-io/github-action/README.md

 - Split [install and tests](#split-install-and-tests) into separate jobs
 - Split [install and tests](#split-install-and-test-with-artifacts) with artifacts
 - Use [custom install commands](#custom-install)
-- Install [only Cypress](#install-cypress-only) to avoid installing all dependencies
 - Use [timeouts](#timeouts) to avoid hanging CI jobs
 - Print [Cypress info](#print-cypress-info) like detected browsers
 - Run [tests nightly](#nightly-tests) or on any schedule